Skip to content

 This is the companion post to the HLE writeup.
 That post answers “how did you get 51.85% on Humanity’s Last Exam?”.
 This one answers “where did the methodology come from, and what else has it produced?”.

-Quick warning before we start: I’ve been juggling all of this alone for the past year.
+For full transparency before I start: I’ve been juggling all of this alone for the past year.
 The agent is the most polished thing in the program.
-Most of the rest is at various stages of maturity — some operational, some validated-but-not-built, some scoped but not started.
+Most of the rest is at various stages of maturity: some operational, some validated-but-not-built, some scoped but not started.
 I’m going to be specific about what’s where, because the value of this writeup is the research, not the surface deliverables.

 If you’re skimming: §3 is what the research found, §4 is why the findings seem real, §6 is the evaluation thesis (Crucible), §9 is the bigger picture.